-'Yes, we can.
-Yes, we did.
-Yes, we can': Full text of Obama's farewell speech | The Japan Times
+‘Yes We Can.
+Yes We Did.
+Yes We Can.’: Full text of Obama's farewell address | The Japan Times

 But we’re not where we need to be.
 All of us have more work to do.
 After all, if every economic issue is framed as a struggle between a hardworking white middle class and undeserving minorities, then workers of all shades will be left fighting for scraps while the wealthy withdraw further into their private enclaves.
 If we decline to invest in the children of immigrants, just because they don’t look like us, we diminish the prospects of our own children — because those brown kids will represent a larger share of America’s workforce.
 And our economy doesn’t have to be a zero-sum game.
 Last year, incomes rose for all races, all age groups, for men and for women.

 Going forward, we must uphold laws against discrimination — in hiring, in housing, in education and the criminal justice system.
 That’s what our Constitution and highest ideals require.
 But laws alone won’t be enough.
 Hearts must change.
-If our democracy is to work in this increasingly diverse nation, each one of us must try to heed the advice of one of the great characters in American fiction, Atticus Finch, who said “You never really understand a person until you consider things from his point of view until you climb into his skin and walk around in it.”
+If our democracy is to work in this increasingly diverse nation, each one of us must try to heed the advice of one of the great characters in American fiction, Atticus Finch, who said “You never really understand a person until you consider things from his point of view.until you climb into his skin and walk around in it.”

 For blacks and other minorities, it means tying our own struggles for justice to the challenges that a lot of people in this country face — the refugee, the immigrant, the rural poor, the transgender American, and also the middle-aged white man who from the outside may seem like he’s got all the advantages, but who’s seen his world upended by economic, cultural, and technological change.